BenedictAngelo/BenedictAngelo/README.md

-I am a Bachelor of Science Electronics Engineering Graduate at Rizal Technological University, with a growing passion and actively learning Cyber security.
+I am a Bachelor of Science Electronics Engineering Graduate at Rizal Technological University, with a growing passion and actively learning Cybersecurity.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to commit and build my career into this field, now specifically aiming to join a Security Operations Center (SOC) as an Analyst or as a Penetration Tester.
+My journey in computer science has led me to develop a passion for Cybersecurity, and I am now eager to commit and build my career into this field, now specifically aiming to join a Security Operations Center (SOC) as an Analyst or as a Penetration Tester.

 ## Skills